awsdocs/ec2-image-builder-user-guide/doc_source/toe-stig.md

 The following list contains STIG settings that are applied to your image\.
 Some STIG settings are not automatically applied\.
 This can be due to technical limitations – for instance, the STIG setting might not be applicable for standalone servers\.
 Organization\-specific policies can also prevent automatic application of STIG settings, such as a requirement for administrators to review document settings\.
 For more details about which STIGs are applied to Linux AMIs, you can download our [spreadsheet](https://aws-windows-downloads-us-west-1.s3.us-west-1.amazonaws.com/STIG/Linux+STIG.xlsx)\.

 For a complete list, see the [STIGs Document Library](https://public.cyber.mil/stigs/downloads/?_dl_facet_stigs=operating-systems%2Cunix-linux)\.
-For information about how to view the complete list, see [How to View SRGs and STIGs ](https://dl.dod.cyber.mil/wp-content/uploads/stigs/doc/HOW_TO_VIEW_SRGs_and_STIGs.doc)\.
+For information about how to view the complete list, see [SRG / STIG Tools](https://public.cyber.mil/stigs/srg-stig-tools/)\.

 **RHEL 7 STIG Version 3 Release 4**